-In healthcare, AI can potentially revolutionize the way medical care is delivered and improve patient outcomes.
+In healthcare, AI can potentially revolutionise the way medical care is delivered and improve patient outcomes.
 AI can be revolutionary for healthcare because it analyses large amounts of medical data and assists with diagnoses and treatment plans.

 For example, AI can analyse medical images and identify potential abnormalities, helping healthcare providers make more accurate diagnoses.
-AI can also analyze patient data to identify patterns and risk factors that may not be immediately apparent to healthcare providers.
+AI can also analyse patient data to identify patterns and risk factors that may not be immediately apparent to healthcare providers.